 Funds Transfer (FTP) Value represents the value of the relationship as of the date the loans were last repriced; for fixed rate loans, this will be when the loan originated, and for floating or adjustable rate loans, it will be when the loan last adjusted.

 Adjusting Relationship Impact Views

 Strategic Value is the default profitability calculation view except when FTP Financial Statements are set as the default view at the enterprise level.
 To adjust to a different view, select "Strategic Value," "FTP Value," or "Both Strategic/FTP" from the Profitability Calculation field on the Header bar in the Relationship Tab within an opportunity or the top of the Relationship Pricing Tab on the Relationship Screen.

 Below the Relationship Impact and Strategic/FTP Value charts you will find the Existing Accounts section.
 This area contains all Loan, Deposit, and Other accounts currently associated with the relationship.

-Each product name is link that can be selected to open a window with detailed account information, including Import Data and Strategic/FTP Value calculations.
+Each product name has a link that can be selected to open a window with detailed account information, including Import Data and Strategic/FTP Value calculations.